rgleason/dashboard_tactics_pi/docs/developers/README.md

 ## v1.5.11 roadmap

-_v1.5.11_ enters into a minimum maintenance mode which means that only real show-stoppers will be fixed if they concern v5.0.
+_v1.5.11_ enters into a minimum maintenance mode which means that only real show-stoppers will be fixed if they concern OpenCPN v5.0.
 That statement does not concern the upcoming versions of OpenCPN with eventual changes in the plug-in API.

 ### v1.5.111 - an i18n version